KYVENetwork/docs/docs/protocol_devs/advanced_concepts/uploader_selection.md

 ##### Skipping rounds

-Because validators who vote abstain should not be selected as the next uploader they skip rounds everytime they do that so they don't advance in the queue.
+Because validators who vote abstain should not be selected as the next uploader they skip rounds every time they do that so they don't advance in the queue.